What’s at Stake

 Eliminating the Roadless Rule across the Tongass opens some nine million acres of irreplaceable wild lands to timber industry logging proposals.
 This could usher in a new wave of clear-cutting, wiping out majestic centuries-old trees and degrading a key buffer against climate change.

 Tongass roadless areas are needed to maintain healthy populations of wolves, bears, goshawks, deer, marten, and five species of Pacific salmon, among other species.
 The Tongass produces some 25% of West Coast salmon, and attracts millions of visitors from throughout the world.

 The American public has overwhelmingly supported including the Tongass in the Roadless Rule.

-The rationale for temporarily exempting the Tongass from the Roadless Rule was flawed when adopted and is even more anomalous today.
 The enormous cost of building roads into Tongass roadless areas greatly exceeds the value of the timber and requires unconscionable federal taxpayer subsidies.
 The Forest Service should stop building these wasteful roads and focus instead on restoring degraded watersheds and unmaintained roads resulting from decades of misguided forest policy.